Framework-R-D/phlex-design/doc/programming_paradigm.rst

 It is not until those processing steps need to be implemented that the functional steps are translated into a different programming paradigm (often *procedural*).

 Phlex aims to restore the functional programming approach as the natural way of expressing the data-processing to be performed.
-By leveraging commonly used processing patterns (see next section on :ref:`higher-order functions <higher-order-functions>`), any awkwardness due to functional programming is largely alleviated.
+By leveraging commonly used processing patterns (see next section on :ref:`higher-order functions <programming_paradigm:Sequences of data and higher-order functions>`), any awkwardness due to functional programming is largely alleviated.

-.. _higher-order-functions:

 Sequences of data and higher-order functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^